 You can book with any travel provider you like and redeem your points using US Bank Real-Time Rewards.
 You do not have to book through US Bank to use your points.
 The annual fee is steep, but I find this card is a keeper, especially now that Costco purchases count for 3x points.

 Here’s our full review of the U.S. Bank Altitude Reserve.

 Folks looking to earn straightforward cash back might consider the Citi Costco Visa card.

 With this card, you’ll earn 2% cash back on purchases at Costco and Costco.com.
 You’ll also earn:

-- 4% cash back on on the first $7,000 of purchases each annual reward period (1% thereafter) of gasoline at Costco and gas stations worldwide (excluding superstores, supermarkets, convenience stores, and warehouse clubs other than Costco)
+- 4% cash back on the first $7,000 of purchases each year (1% thereafter) on eligible gas including gasoline at Costco and gas stations worldwide (excluding superstores, supermarkets, convenience stores and warehouse clubs other than Costco)

 - 1% cash back on all other eligible purchases

 This card has no annual fee if you have a paid Costco membership.

 The only drawback with this card is you can only redeem your cash back rewards as a check once per year.
 So if you cancel the card for any reason before receiving the cash back, you’ll lose all the rewards you’ve earned.
 Some folks prefer the option to redeem cash back rewards at the end of each billing cycle.